Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ~$ ping -c 5 1.1.1.1
 ```

-This address *1.1.1.1* is Cloudflare's DNS service; it responds to ping and has a high availability, so it's a good standard for us to use to test our conneciton.
+This address *1.1.1.1* is Cloudflare's DNS service; it responds to ping and has a high availability, so it's a good standard for us to use to test our connection.
 The argument *'-c 5'* tells ping to wait for 5 replies before stopping.

 If this is working, you'll get something like the following output: